CHILDHOOD BEYOND THE BLUE

 CORNISH, VT — On icy winter days, in late afternoon, an unearthly blue appears over soaring Mt.
 Ascutney.
 The blue is deeper than any ocean, airier than any cloud.

-Suggestive of infinite twilight, it offers a window into some private Arcadia.
+Suggestive of infinite twilight, the blue opens a window into some private Arcadia.
 And for more than a century, this cobalt color graced prints and calendars in living rooms, dens, and especially college dorms.

 "Oh, they're a-hangin' Maxfield Parrish in the village," rang a campus ballad in the 1920s.
 And in prints hung on dorm walls across America, that certain blue framed lone women perched on rocks and draped in diaphanous gowns.

-Between the World Wars, Maxfield Parrish was the common man's Rembrandt.
+Between the World Wars, Maxfield Parrish was the commoner's Rembrandt.
 A Parrish print in a store window drew crowds.
 His dreamscapes hung in hotel lobbies.
 Housewives bought his calendars, cut off the dates, and framed each page.

-In a world where skies were too often gray and old age loomed, Parrish painted the stuff dreams are made of.
+In a world where skies were too often gray, Parrish painted the stuff dreams are made of.
 At the height of his career, a Parrish print hung in one of every four American homes.

 Parrish’s imagery still sells on postcards, screen savers, mousepads, tote bags, calendars. . .
 But his “girls on rocks,” which critics dismissed as "sentimental gushings," have hidden the worlds of wonder Parrish made for children.
 He learned the art by being a child himself.